usamaqureshi27/Cyber-Attacks-2022/README.md

-# Cyber_Attacks_2022
+# Cyber Attacks 2022 Visualization

 The purpose of this small project is to visualize cyber attacks in 2022 based upon country, type and area of fields all around the globe.\
 In recent times I came across lot of news about cyber attacks (including our hostel whose server was hacked for several months halting all the payment and email system) in Germany so I thought to create a visualisation based on some data.
-Thanks to Bert Kondruss for collecting and providing me with the data which is publically available at his website [here](https://konbriefing.com/en-topics/cyber-attacks-2022.html).
+Thanks to Bert Kondruss for collecting and providing publically available data at his website [here](https://konbriefing.com/en-topics/cyber-attacks-2022.html).

 ## Data Cleaning
  I started this project with the aim of using web scraping technique to acquire data but then I found out this pandas html method to directly grab the table. df = pd.read_html(url)[0]